Laustrup/BandwichPersistence/README.md

 There are used special implemented utilities, that are used across the project and are meant to be moved to another project with connection in maven.

+All utilities are free to use for all users.

 The utilities are:

 ##### Collections